Gen3Coder/Grade-Management-presentation-system/README.md

                        -Calculate the average grade of a section.
                        -Compare average performance of 2 sections.
                        -Present the section comparision using Bar charts via Turtle library.
-To run this program click on the code, press ctrl+a on your keyboard then ctrl+c to copy it and go to your IDE then ctrl+v to paste then finally run it.
+To run this program click on the download raw button

 Group members
 1.Biruk Ayalew------UGR/0502/17(Gen3Coder)